China–North Korea relations: Diplomatic missions

+China maintains an embassy in the North Korean capital of Pyongyang and a consulate general in Chongjin.
+The embassy of North Korea in China is located in Beijing's Chaoyang District, while a consulate general is in Shenyang.

 Poll

 According to a 2014 BBC World Service Poll, 20% of Chinese people view North Korea's influence positively, with 46% expressing a negative view.
 According to a 2025 poll by the Chicago Council on Global Affairs and the Carter Center, 76% of Chinese people consider North Korea to be a friend of China, while 23% do not.
+According to a 2026 poll by the Carter Center and Emory University, 56% of Chinese people agree that China should continue providing economic support to North Korea, even if the United Nations Security Council imposes sanctions on North Korea, while 18% disagree.
+42% agree with providing military support to North Korea despite the sanctions, while 28% disagree.